espin086/GPT-Jobhunter/INSTALL.md

 - Access to a linux terminal (Mac or Ubuntu) or a WSL on Windows

+## Step 0: Clone the repository
+Clone the repository to your local environment.

 ## Step 1: Copy the .env-template

 To begin, we need to copy the `.env-template` file into `.env` so that the program can work properly.
 Use the following command to accomplish this: